EVERY SUNDAY | 9:30-10:00am | $5 per child

 Q) What if my child has a hard time sitting still?

-Many people think children can’t meditate because they have difficulty sitting still, but this simply is not true.
+Many people think children can’t meditate because they have difficulty sitting still.
 Although sitting still is helpful during meditation practice, it is not required; we can meditate during all of our daily activities simply by holding a positive state of mind, such as love or compassion.
 Since all children can learn positive ways of thinking, even about challenging situations, they can definitely learn to meditate, even if they have difficulty sitting still.
 Like any skill, meditation takes practice.
 In these classes, children will learn short, guided meditations.
 As children practice and gain experience, they will be able to sit quietly for longer periods of time.